lebao3105/cli-fp/PULL_REQUEST_v1.1.5.md

 ## 📋 Summary

-This PR introduces comprehensive shell completion enhancements with automatic value completion, extensive testing documentation, and critical bug fixes for version 1.1.5.
+This PR introduces comprehensive shell completion enhancements with automatic value completion for boolean and enum parameters, extensive testing documentation, and full implementation of the Cobra-style `__complete` entrypoint for version 1.1.5.

 ## 🎯 Type of Change

 - [x] New feature (non-breaking change which adds functionality)
-- [x] Bug fix (non-breaking change which fixes an issue)
 - [x] Documentation update
+- [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

 ## ✨ What's New